 By Poulomi Das Jul.
 13, 2018

 As Killing Eve and GLOW have proved, there’s nothing more fun than watching women being absolute jerks – and absolutely human – on screen.
-If these shows, frontrunners for the Emmys, are any indication, we’re thankfully past the age of niceness.
+If these shows are any indication, we’re thankfully past the age of niceness.

 Even more refreshing is the fact that the show goes a step further and makes both these women utterly terrifying and impossibly unlikeable.
 And, by extension, deeply watchable.